bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'wheel_zoom'``, ``'xwheel_zoom'``, ``'ywheel_zoom'``
 * icon: |wheel_zoom_icon|

-The wheel zoom tool will zoom the plot in and out, centered on the current mouse location.
+You can use the wheel zoom tool to zoom the plot in and out, centering on the current mouse location.
 It will respect any min and max values and ranges, preventing zooming in and out beyond these values.

-It is also possible to constrain the wheel zoom tool to act only on either the x-axis or the y-axis by setting the ``dimensions`` property to a list containing ``width`` or ``height``.
-Additionally, there are tool aliases ``'xwheel_zoom'`` and ``'ywheel_zoom'``, respectively.
+You can configure the wheel zoom tool to act only on either the x-axis or the y-axis by setting the ``dimensions`` property to a list containing ``width`` or ``height``.
+Additionally, there are tool names ``'xwheel_zoom'`` and ``'ywheel_zoom'``, respectively.

 WheelPanTool